qodli-ab/qookieWP/readme.txt

 3. Activate the plugin through the 'Plugins' screen in WordPress.
 4. Once activated, the plugin will attempt to verify your domain with QookieQloud™.
 Follow the prompt if your domain is not yet registered.

+== External Services ==

+This plugin sends the domainname of your wordpress site to verify if the domain is registered in our platform: https://app.qookie.cloud, which ofcourse is free.
+It also loads the consent-manager from that same platform to enable the cookie-consent-manager dialog that will appear on your homepage when activated.
+The consent-manager itself will check and show your visitors categorized cookies that are used on your homepage, so they can accept or decline the usage of them.

 == Frequently Asked Questions ==

 = How do I register my domain with QookieQloud™? =